-Let us take a look at some of the languages of UK that are spoken today.
+Let us take a look at some of the languages of the UK that are spoken today.

 Available stats show that the population that speaks English in the UK is 58 million people.
 There is no law existing that makes it English the official language but it is the de-facto language because it is understood by the majority and it is used in official quarters in the UK.

-The French and Germanic languages had a field day during this point in time; however, before their arrival, there are records that some languages actually was in existence.
-We shall take a look at these indigenous languages of UK one after the other:
+The French and Germanic languages had a field day during this point in time; however, before their arrival, there are records that some languages actually were in existence.
+We shall take a look at these indigenous languages of the UK one after the other:

 Welsh is the second most popular indigenous language of the UK after Scots and it is spoken by over 560,000 people.
 This is the only language in the UK that has a legal status.
 A series of laws made over the last three decades has conferred Welsh equal status with the English language.